nathandaniels/gpsform/README.md

 3. More basemaps.
 5. Layer selector.
 6. Figure out a way to collect pictures taken with the device, and push that url to the google sheet.
 This would take much more coding than is in the initial app.
 I suggest this be accomplished manually.
+7. Add some sort of accuracy setting.
+8. Get this to work with mock locations on android.